 - Mediating change

 How do we make the transitions involved in change more inclusive for the communities?

 - Promoting humanness

 How can we create impact while keeping the interactions humane and accessible?

 From key question, we brainstormed many ideas ranging from physical installation to space projections.
 Our concepts aimed to bring the people in Pittsburgh out of their bubble and to discover what the city offers while meeting other residents.
 We learned from making and testing out ideas in low-fidelity formats.

-We realized that during our explorations of Pittsburgh's neighborhoods many neighborhood gathering places such as coffee shop or community centers have flyer boards promoting community events.
-Flyers are hyperlocal, grassroots efforts by local business and residents, often lacking the ability to be viewed by anyone not in the immediate area.
-They are excellent resources for discovering what a neighborhood, as well as the city, has to offer.
-We realized that these flyers are only exposed in certain population of viewers due to the space constrains.
+Flyers are hyperlocal, grassroots efforts by local business and residents, but only exposed in certain population of viewers due to the space constrains.
 Even though the community boards are great source to get information, it might further segregate communities because events are only advertised to those who are exposed to the content.

 To explore how to relate the physicality of local posters to Pittsburgh at a broader scale, we started with competitive analysis of event platform like Facebook, Yelp and Craigslist, and MeetUp.
 Based on analysis, we developed and iterated a user journey and system map.
 Through many iterations of sketches, information architecture, and wireframes, we developed the framework of the GATHR system for visual refinement.